hyacinth-ai/core-service-framework/README.md

     version: 1.0
 ```

-Suggest that `spring.profiles.active` is set according to a default value for easy development.
+Suggest that `spring.profiles.active` is set to a concrete execution environment value for easy development:

+* `development`
+* `production`
+* `testing`

+and override it on deployment.

-> If NO spring-cloud related modules (discovery, config) are loaded, for example, a pure spring-boot MVC service, the `bootstrap.yml` won't be used at all.
+> If there's no spring-cloud related modules (discovery, config) loaded, for example, in a pure spring-boot MVC service, the `bootstrap.yml` won't be used at all.
-> Therefore, it's better to always set a application name in `application.yml` at the same time.
+> Therefore, it's better to always set the application name in `application.yml` also.

 ### Config Server